SexyCoders/oauth2/README.md

 <b>This repository is therefore no longer maintained since we have migrated to a keycloak solution!</b>

-It was a very happy journey with lots of code generated for future projects, like the c++/js crypto library (under the libauth.js repo).
+It was a very happy journey with lots of code generated for future projects, like the c++/js crypto library (under the libauth.js repository).

 We thank all contributors and wish them well!